This post may contain affiliate links. Please see my disclosure policy for details.

 What is the best time to visit Bodmin Moor?

 There isn’t really a ‘bad’ time to visit the moor.
 Although the fact that it is so exposed and wet doesn’t make it a great stop if it’s the middle of drizzly autumn or winter.

-The moor almost is like its own micro-climate and even in the peak of summer, you could see rain or four seasons in one day.
+The moor almost is like its own micro-climate and even at the peak of summer, you could see rain or four seasons in one day.

 It’s just about preparing for the weather.
 I visited in June and it was still wet!

-The best time to visit the moor for walking is the summer months in June – August when the heat has dried out a lot of the moor.
+The best time to visit the moor for walking in the summer months in June – August when the heat has dried out a lot of the moor.

 But, there are plenty of attractions you can visit all year round.

 The spring blossoms sprout in March-May, or the autumn colours completely transform the landscape in September – November.